Tax strategy

 Attitude towards Tax Planning

-The ClearBank Group adopts a conservative approach to tax planning, which is based on prudent interpretation of tax legislation and aligned to the substance of the economic and commercial activity of the business.
-A key tax principle of the ClearBank Group is to only undertake tax planning and transactions that are underpinned by genuine commercial drivers and economic factors.
+ClearBank has no appetite for tax structures designed to evade tax and adopts a conservative approach to tax planning, which is based on prudent interpretation of tax legislation and aligned to the substance of the economic and commercial activity of the business.
+A key tax principle of ClearBank is to only undertake tax planning and transactions that are underpinned by genuine commercial drivers and economic factors.
 As a business, ClearBank seeks to benefit from available tax incentives (such as Research & Development Expenditure Credits), reliefs and exemptions in line with, and in the spirit of the tax legislation, all the while cognisant of its obligations to its communities and wider society.